Physical Security MindMap

 Temperature

 The primary reason for bringing cool air into a data center is to cool the equipment and ensure the equipment is operating within a desired temperature range.
-Thankfully for the CISSP exam, you don’t need to memorize the optimal temperature ranges.

 Humidity

 HVAC systems will also provide air at the right humidity.
 Too dry and you get static electricity, too humid and you get condensation.
 Both are bad.
-And again, you don’t need to memorize the optimal ranges

 Air Quality

 The final major function of HVAC systems is to filter the air to remove dust and other contaminants.
-In a datacenter the air is being sucked into and through servers and other equipment and if there were contaminants in the air they could clog up the equipment causing shorts or for the equipment it to overheat and fail.
+In a datacenter the air is being sucked into and through servers and other equipment and if there were contaminants in the air they could clog up the equipment causing shorts or for the equipment to overheat and fail.

 Related to air quality, you should know a term: positive pressurization.
 The idea is that this nice clean filtered air will be blown into the datacenter at slightly above ambient pressure, thus positively pressurizing the datacenter.
 Why would we want to do this?
 If there are any cracks in the walls, or someone opens a door, then nice clean air is being forced out preventing any dirty air and contaminants from infiltrating.